 Land use changes within the Ashburton District over the last decade, as a result of increased irrigation, has been the catalyst for increased heavy commercial vehicle travel.
 Dry stock and sheep farming has reduced, while more intensive agricultural practices have grown.
-Intensive farming requires increased vehicle trips for both the farm transport (eg. trucks, tractors) and supporting services (eg. dairy tankers, feed supply).
+Intensive farming requires increased vehicle trips for both the farm transport (e.g. trucks, tractors) and supporting services (e.g. dairy tankers, feed supply).
 This traffic growth is predicted to continue to increase but at a slower rate.
 The existing pavements are failing with this increased pressure, resulting in Council's roading budget increasing.
-Council will continue therefore to have work available and by combining with its collaboration partners be able to bring to market physical packages of a size that will readily interest the larger firms ensuring favourable proposals are received.